Let me reintroduce you to "Cobra" issue 1...

 It's taken me awhile to get back to working on many of the side projects that got shelved during grad school and dealing with general burnout, but I'm happy to report I've stepped out from under the burnout cloud and I'm getting creative again on a whole new level.

-Let me introduce to you a brand new art book from JKFA Books and Seri-Tone Press: Cobra.
+Let me reintroduce to you a brand new art book from JKFA Books and Seri-Tone Press: Cobra.

 The plan was to design and create a simple, laser printed zine to satisfy the zine-creating bug, but as I began to have production issues with my laser printer, I needed to shift gears and think of alternate ways to produce the book.
 Ultimately, I decided Cobra needed to be entirely screen printed, which afforded me the ability to enlarge the overall size of the book and experiment with different sizes of page spreads.